ghl3/Jest/doc/intro.md

     val result = function(1.0, 2.0, 3.0);

+## Conditionals

+In Jest, if statements are expressions, meaning they evaluate to a value.
+The value of an if statement is the value of the final like of the block that is conditionally selected or 'nil' if no block is conditionally selected.

+    val conditional = if (true) { 20 } else { 30 };

+In the above, 'conditional' will be set to the value 20;

+    val alwaysNil = if (false) { 100 };

+One can always call functions for their side effects and still ignore the value of the if statement:

+    if (true) {
+        println("It's True!!");
+    } else {
+        println("Oh no, False...");
+    }

 ## For Loop

 For loops allow for looping over and mapping over one or more iterables: